 Low Lunch Balance Procedure:

-If a lunch account has a low balance, a student will be able to purchase a lunch.
-Notifications through Parentlink and other appropriate methods will occur once the notification threshold is reached.
+Notifications through Parentlink and other appropriate methods will occur once the notification of a low lunch balance threshold is reached.
 Special arrangements may be made by the Food Service Coordinator, the Guidance Office and the Principal for those students with specific circumstances to assure help for those families in need, in all circumstances protecting the student.

 This institution is an equal opportunity provider.